 If the hazardous materials themselves are the cause of the injury, then the shipper may be held liable for failing to inform the trucking company of the nature and dangers associated with the shipped materials or for failing to give the trucker adequate instruction for safely transporting the materials.
 In some cases, both the truck driver and the shipper of the hazardous materials can be sued and held responsible.
 It is also important to note that shippers of hazardous goods often carry more insurance than truck drivers.
 This means that if the shipper is found liable, an injured person can likely receive a greater damages award to compensate them for medical bills, lost wages, pain and suffering and emotional distress.

 It is important to consult with an experienced hazardous materials accident attorney who understands the various trucking rules, regulations and standards that apply to this transportation industry.
-The attorneys at Hollis Wright law firm have an in depth understanding of these rules and regulations.Contact Our Hazardous Material Truck Accident Lawyers Today
+The Birmingham truck accident attorneys at Hollis Wright law firm have an in depth understanding of these rules and regulations.Contact Our Hazardous Material Truck Accident Lawyers Today

 Our legal team at Hollis Wright is highly experienced in the science of accident investigation and reconstruction as well as determining the responsible parties.
 We have been involved in many cases that require significant and detailed forensic analysis.
 Oftentimes, it is necessary to retain an accident reconstruction expert to examine the vehicles and trucks involved in a motor vehicle accident to determine who is liable.
 We have access to some of the best experts in the country who can conduct a full scale investigation and reconstruction of these types of accidents.